matt-fonto/aws_cdk/aws_services.md

 #### 1.9.1.
 Code Commit

 - Save your source code
+- Similar to: GitHub

 #### 1.9.2.
 Code Build

 - Useful to build CI/CD pipelines
 - Build and testing the code
+- Similar to: GitHub actions

 #### 1.9.3.
 Code Deploy